Vermont is a breathtakingly beautiful state with lush forests and stunning mountain vistas.

 The Pipevine Swallowtail is not commonly seen in Vermont and is considered a rare species.
 Its populations have been declining due to habitat loss and the loss of its host plant.

-Conservation efforts have been put in place to protect this butterfly and its habitat, including planting more pipevine plants and reducing the use of pesticides.
+Conservation efforts have been made to protect this butterfly and its habitat, including planting more pipevine plants and reducing the use of pesticides.

 If you are lucky enough to spot a Pipevine Swallowtail in Vermont, take a moment to appreciate its unique beauty and the efforts being made to protect it.